 Does Bank of America Do Debt Settlement?

 Credit card issuers like Bank of America are often open to settling in order to avoid the costs and resources involved in litigation.
-If you believe you owe the debt and Bank of America has a strong case, you may be able to negotiate a settlement with BoA rather than go to court.
-Additionally, you may be able to agree on an amount less than the original debt.
+If you believe you owe the debt has a strong case, you may be able to negotiate a settlement with BOA rather than go to court.
+You can further negotiate this agreed-upon amount to pay it over a monthly payment plan.

 Schedule a Consultation With a North Texas Debt Resolution Attorney From Our Firm

 Have you been sued by Bank of America for credit card debt?
 At Warren & Migliaccio, our debt defense lawyers have extensive experience and success in assisting our clients with debt defense lawsuits.
-We work toward helping our clients reach favorable debt resolutions when facing lawsuits from Bank of America and other creditors and debt collectors.
+We work toward helping our clients reach favorable debt resolutions.
 We welcome you to contact us to learn more about how we can help you with your situation.

 Our attorneys can review Bank of America’s claims against you and determine the validity of its lawsuit.
 Call our office or contact us online to request a confidential consultation about your case.
 We can answer your legal questions and help you understand your potential options to deal with the Bank of America credit card lawsuit.